Writing a business plan helps you:

 - For example, management accounts, sales, stock control and quality control.

 - Are they reliable?
 Can they deal with any proposed expansion?

-- A financier would be very concerned if management information systems were inadequate.
+- A financier will be very concerned if management information systems are inadequate.
 Management of a business is always limited by the quality of the information available.

 Are your IT systems reliable?

 - IT is a key strength (or weakness) of your business.
 The development of IT systems to help your business is usually an important issue.